Beauly: Beauly Priory

 The extensive ruins of the abbey church of Beauly Priory with funerary monuments (notably including those of the Mackenzie family) are managed by Historic Scotland.

 Churches

-The large red sandstone church on the north boundary of the village was designed by the Victorian architect Joseph Aloysius Hansom and funded by Thomas, 12th Lord Fraser of Lovat.
-The Nave, Chancel, north Aisle and adjoining house were built as a unit.
+The large red sandstone church on the north boundary of the village was designed by Victorian era Gothic Revival architect Joseph Aloysius Hansom and funded by Thomas Fraser, 12th Lord Lovat.
+The nave, chancel, north aisle and adjoining house were built as a unit.
 It opened for worship on Sunday 13 November 1864.
 It was named St Mary's and was the first proper Catholic chapel built in Beauly.
+The church grounds also contain a bullaun, or natural cup stone, used during the Penal Laws by three outlawed Jesuit priests, Charles and John Farquharson and Alexander Cameron, to perform Catholic baptisms inside a cave at the Brae of Craskie in Glen Cannich.
+The cup stone was later removed from the cave, "in order to protect it from damage", by Black Watch Captain Archibald Macrae Chisholm and placed upon a stone column at St. Mary's Church.

-To the southeast of Beauly is the Church of Kirkhill, Highland containing the vault of the Lovats as well as a number of septs of the Mackenzies, including Seaforth and Mackenzies of Gairloch.
+To the southeast of Beauly is the church of Kirkhill, Highland containing the vault of the Lovats as well as a number of septs of the Mackenzies, including Seaforth and Mackenzies of Gairloch.

 Sport

 The town is known for the Beauly Shinty Club, its shinty team, who have won the Camanachd Cup three times and have been World Champions once.